 When Does Disney World Decorate For Christmas?

 Disney World Christmas decorations generally begin appearing a few days after Halloween.
 Magic Kingdom decorations tend to be up the soonest as the park gets ready for Mickey’s Very Merry Christmas Party.
-The Disney Springs Christmas Tree Trail, resort decorations, and other parks are usually decorated for Christmas by the first or second week of November.
+The Disney Springs Christmas Tree Trail, resort decorations, and other parks are usually decorated for Christmas by the second week of November.

 Disney World Christmas decorations often stay up for a few days after Christmas into the New Year.
 One year we arrived to a beautifully decorated Disney’s Yacht Club resort on January 3, but everything had disappeared before we woke the next morning.